jayita87/Weather-dashboard/README.md

 # Weather-dashboard
 ## Description

 The project is about learning how to invoke third party API's and use the data fetched from the third party API's and use that data to create a dashboard.
 In this dashboard I have called open weather third party API to get current and  5 day forecast data and have used that data to create weather dashboard.
 This app uses moment.js to use date and time.
+I used localStorage to store any persistent data.

 Third Party API used in this project - https://openweathermap.org/api/one-call-api